 Language interpretation services will be provided upon request, as needed in connection with the interpretation of this Policy.
-If you would like to request language interpretation services, please call Customer Service at one of the telephone numbers listed at the front of this Policy.
+If you would like to request language interpretation services, please call Customer Service at the number on the back of your Medica ID card.